-Service level agreements (SLAs) and related service credits have traditionally combined as the first line of remedies for customers in cloud-based as-a-service agreements.
+Service level agreements (SLAs) and related service credits have traditionally combined as the first line of remedies for customers in software-as-a-service (SaaS) agreements.

-It is critically important for both parties that SLAs are carefully considered and suit the relevant use case and surrounding circumstances.
+It is critically important for all parties to a SaaS agreement that SLAs are carefully considered and are tailored to the relevant use case and surrounding circumstances.

-Typically, SLAs (and related service credits) should only be applied to core deliverables that a customer considers critical to successful service delivery.
+It is also to the benefit of both parties that SLAs (and any related service credits) are only applied to those core items that a customer considers to be critical to successful service delivery.

 General categories of SLAs